composewell/streamly/README.md

 consumer is consuming the stream at a higher speed.
 How many tasks are executed concurrently can be controlled by `maxThreads` and how many results are buffered ahead of consumption can be controlled by `maxBuffer`.
-See the documentation in the `Streamly` module.
+See the documentation in the `Streamly.Prelude` module.

 ## Concurrent Streaming Pipelines